25th October 2019: The Shadow of Knowledge, ARIAS Network Meet-up

 presentation: Upstairs Geology, Controls and Conditions of Liquid Borders

-Ira Melkonyan presents her artistic research titled “Upstairs Geology” that reclaims the word liquid to visually see how fluid substances can break structures, frames, architectures that erupt from her personal attitudes of fixity.
-Melkonyan experiments with thickened and coloured water, gravity, ropes, pumps, sunlight, snow, rain and sometimes people to demonstrate and propose new notions of borders.
+Ira Melkonyan presented her artistic research titled “Upstairs Geology” that reclaims the word liquid to visually see how fluid substances can break structures, frames, architectures that erupt from her personal attitudes of fixity.
+Melkonyan experimented with thickened and coloured water, gravity, ropes, pumps, sunlight, snow, rain and sometimes people to demonstrate and propose new notions of borders.
 In materiality she creates liquid borders that reform, stretch, drip when pushed and pulled from other forces, handing over control, or thereby lack of, to the liquid.
 Nurturing the conditions needed for non-human and “alien” counterparts to manifest their knowledge, Melkonyan suggests such environments give ground to develop sensitivity to the unfamiliar ways of knowing for the human entities involved in the process.

 Presentation: Radical Poetry as Material Intervention in Contemporary Art

 “Poetry today might have more to teach us than economic science, the human sciences and psychoanalysis combined.” ~ Félix Guattari